DevToys-app/Documentation/articles/extension-development/getting-started/setup.md

 In this Getting Started section, we will walk you through the process of setting up your development environment, creating, debugging, and publishing your first extension.

 >[!NOTE]
->This guide assumes that you have already installed DevToys on your computer.
+>This guide assumes that you have already installed DevToys and DevToys CLI on your computer.
 It is also expected that you have some experience with [C# and .NET](https://learn.microsoft.com/en-us/training/paths/get-started-c-sharp-part-1/) and are familiar with the concept of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

 The setup process varies slightly depending on the operating system you are developing on.
 Below are the instructions for Windows, macOS, and Linux.